STUDENT COVID TEST REPORTING FORM

 If you are a faculty/staff who has tested positive for COVID, has been tested and awaiting results due to COVID symptoms or close contact, or has been in close contact with a COVID positive person Please use the link below to fill out the form.

-FREE COVID-19 TESTING IN FRONT OF BOLLINGER MEMORIAL STUDENT UNION UNTIL OCTOBER 12-13.
+FREE COVID-19 TESTING IN FRONT OF BOLLINGER MEMORIAL STUDENT UNION.

 If you or anyone you know would like to be tested for COVID-19, the Louisiana National Guard is providing free COVID-19 tests in front of Bollinger Memorial Student Union.
-Testing is open to the public and takes place from 8 a.m. to 6 p.m.
+Testing is open to the public and takes place from 9 a.m. to 5 p.m., Mondays through Fridays.
 If you have previously been tested, it is okay and even encouraged to retest for current results.
 To receive a free test, you must provide a telephone number or email address.
 Photo ID is not required.
 Registration is not required but will help speed up the process.

 Contact tracers will reach out to individuals who test positive by calling from 877-766-2130.
 During the call, they will connect you to resources available to help you safely quarantine.
 Anyone who tests positive or is in close contact with anyone who does is reminded to report the information to the university by filling out the appropriate form below.